When is the new series of Still Open All Hours on TV?

 When is series three of Still Open All Hours starting?

-The episode will air on Boxing Day, 26th December at 8.30pm on BBC1, marking the fourth consecutive Boxing Day that the series has appeared.
+The episode arired on Boxing Day, 26th December at 8.30pm on BBC1, marking the fourth consecutive Boxing Day that the series has appeared.

-Episode 2 of the new series is expected to be shown just under a week after the Christmas special on New Year’s Day (Sunday 1st January), with subsequent episodes airing every Sunday.
+Episode 2 is on New Year’s Day (Sunday 1st January), with subsequent episodes airing every Sunday.

 Who’s in it?